 Intravenous contrast is used to highlight the pulmonary vessels, and to determine the presence of a clot in the lung.
 If the patient lies very still, and the chest is stationary (breath hold) this optimises the quality of the scan.

-CT Pulmonary Angiogram (CTPA) is a useful investigation for those patients with a moderate to high probablity of pulmonary embolus.
+A CTPA scan is a useful investigation for those patients with a moderate to high probablity of pulmonary embolism.
 It is not the gold standard investigation, but is becoming more widely accepted as the standard non-invasive investigation of choice for determining the presence or absence of emboli (clots) in the pulmonary (lung) vessels.